Miranda Lee

-Miranda Lee (born Port Macquarie, New South Wales, Australia) is a popular Australian writer of over 75 romance novels.
-She published her novels in Mills & Boon's since 1990.
+Miranda Lee (née Maureen Mary, b.
+1945 in Port Macquarie, New South Wales, Australia, d.
+13 November 2021) was an Australian writer of over 75 romance novels.
+She published her novels through Mills & Boon, beginning in 1990.

 Biography

 Miranda Lee was born in Port Macquarie, New South Wales, Australia.

-She is the daughter of a school teacher and a dressmaker, she was the youngest of four children.
+She was the daughter of a school teacher and a dressmaker, and the youngest of four children.

 She worked as programmer until her marriage, they had three daughters.
-In 1990, she published her first novels in Mills & Boon.
+In 1990, she published her first novels with Mills & Boon.

-She is the sister of Emma Darcy (Wendy Brennan).
+She was the sister of Emma Darcy (Wendy Brennan).

+She died on 13 November 2021, aged 76.